Language Servers

 https://github.com/rcjsuen/dockerfile-language-server-nodejs ↗

-can be installed via npm
+docker-langserver can be installed via npm:

-npm install -g dockerfile-language-server-nodejs
+npm install -g dockerfile-language-server-nodejsDocker Compose

 https://github.com/microsoft/compose-language-service ↗

-can be installed via npm
+docker-compose-langserver can be installed via npm:

-npm install -g @microsoft/compose-language-service
+npm install -g @microsoft/compose-language-servicedot Graphviz

 https://github.com/nikeee/dot-language-server ↗

-npm i -g dot-language-server
+npm i -g dot-language-serverElixir

 https://github.com/elixir-lsp/elixir-ls ↗

-can be installed by following the instructions
+elixir-ls can be installed by following the instructions

 here ↗.

-curl -fLO https://github.com/elixir-lsp/elixir-ls/releases/latest/download/elixir-ls.zipunzip elixir-ls.zip -d /path/to/elixir-ls## Unixchmod +x /path/to/elixir-ls/language_server.sh
+curl -fLO https://github.com/elixir-lsp/elixir-ls/releases/latest/download/elixir-ls.zipunzip elixir-ls.zip -d /path/to/elixir-ls## Unixchmod +x /path/to/elixir-ls/language_server.shRename language_server.sh to elixir-ls and add it to your $PATH as this is

-expects to find it.
+how helix expects to find it.

 MacOS